usmansbk/bookstore/README.md

 ![screenshot](./app_screenshot.jpeg)

-The Bookstore website allows you to:
+The Bookstore website is a content management system that allows you to:

 - Display a list of books
 - Add a book